swanchain/swan-snapshots/README.md

 ## Snapshots
 If you're a prospective or current SWAN Node operator and would like to restore from a snapshot to save time on the initial sync, it's possible to always get the latest available snapshot of the Swan chain on mainnet by using the following CLI commands.
-The snapshots are updated every two weeks.
+The snapshots are updated every month.

 ## Restoring from snapshot
 In the home directory of your SWAN Node, create a folder(`$SWAN_NODE_DATA`).
 If you already have this folder, remove it to clear the existing state and recreate it.
 Next, run the following code and wait for the operation to complete.